jamesrcurran/australiancurriculum/numeracy.md

 ##### Elaborations only

-* **Science**: Construct and use a range of representations, including graphs, keys and models to represent and analyse patterns or relationships in data using digital technologies as appropriate (ACSIS129)
+* **Science 7**: Construct and use a range of representations, including graphs, keys and models to represent and analyse patterns or relationships in data using digital technologies as appropriate (ACSIS129)
   * *understanding different types of graphical and physical representation and considering their advantages and disadvantages*
-* **Dance**: Analyse how choreographers use elements of dance and production elements to communicate intent (ACADAR018)
+* **Dance 7-8**: Analyse how choreographers use elements of dance and production elements to communicate intent (ACADAR018)
   * *deconstructing sections of a dance, for example, identifying and describing recurring movement within sequences and the use of the elements of dance and production elements such as lighting, performance space, music and costume*
   * *identifying and interpreting how interrelating elements, choreographic devices such as variation, contrast and transitions, and forms are used to communicate intent*
-* **Drama**: Develop and refine expressive skills in voice and movement to communicate ideas and dramatic action in different performance styles and conventions, including contemporary Australian drama styles developed by Aboriginal and Torres Strait Islander dramatists (ACADRM043)
+* **Drama 7-8**: Develop and refine expressive skills in voice and movement to communicate ideas and dramatic action in different performance styles and conventions, including contemporary Australian drama styles developed by Aboriginal and Torres Strait Islander dramatists (ACADRM043)
   * *employing voice and movement appropriate to situation and manipulating space and time in dramatic action to heighten tension, focus action and shape meaning in a scripted drama*
-* **D&T**: Generate, develop, test and communicate design ideas, plans and processes for various audiences using appropriate technical terms and technologies including graphical representation techniques (ACTDEP036)
+* **D&T 7-8**: Generate, develop, test and communicate design ideas, plans and processes for various audiences using appropriate technical terms and technologies including graphical representation techniques (ACTDEP036)
   * *using a variety of critical and creative thinking strategies such as brainstorming, sketching, 3-D modelling and experimenting to generate innovative design ideas*
   * *developing models, prototypes or samples using a range of materials, tools and equipment to test the functionality of ideas*
   * *producing annotated concept sketches and drawings, using: technical terms, scale, symbols, pictorial and aerial views to draw environments; production drawings, orthogonal drawings; patterns and templates to explain design ideas*
-* **Visual**: Develop planning skills for art-making by exploring techniques and processes used by different artists (ACAVAM120)
+* **Visual 7-8**: Develop planning skills for art-making by exploring techniques and processes used by different artists (ACAVAM120)
   * *imagining and refining their visual and spatial representations of the world, combining a variety of technologies*
-* **HPE**: Use feedback to improve body control and coordination when performing specialised movement skills in a variety of situations (ACPMP080)
+* **HPE 7-8**: Use feedback to improve body control and coordination when performing specialised movement skills in a variety of situations (ACPMP080)
   * *designing and performing movement sequences to create, use and defend space*
   * *composing and performing a group dance sequence in response to a piece of music or other stimuli*
   * *travelling, marking and intercepting to achieve and retain possession*
   * *designing and performing movement sequences to travel around, over, under and through natural or built obstacles*
-* **HPE**: Demonstrate and explain how the elements of effort, space, time, objects and people can enhance movement sequences (ACPMP084)
+* **HPE 7-8**: Demonstrate and explain how the elements of effort, space, time, objects and people can enhance movement sequences (ACPMP084)
   * *demonstrating an understanding of how to adjust the angle of release of an object and how this will affect the height and distance of flight*
   * *designing and refining movement concepts and strategies to manipulate space and their relationship to other players in this space*
-* **Hist**: Roles of key groups in ancient Egyptian society (such as the nobility, bureaucracy, women, slaves), including the influence of law and religion
+* **Hist 7**: Roles of key groups in ancient Egyptian society (such as the nobility, bureaucracy, women, slaves), including the influence of law and religion
  (ACDSEH032)
   * *creating a graphic representation of the social structure of Egyptian society*
-* **Hist**: Roles of key groups in Athenian and/or Spartan society (such as citizens, women, slaves), including the influence of law and religion
+* **Hist 7**: Roles of key groups in Athenian and/or Spartan society (such as citizens, women, slaves), including the influence of law and religion
  (ACDSEH035)
   * *examining evidence of the social structure of Athenian or Spartan society (for example, the roles of citizens, women, slaves in Athenian society and the roles of Spartiates, Perioikoi and Helots in Spartan society)*
-* **Hist**: Roles of key groups in ancient Roman society (such as patricians, plebeians, women, slaves), including the influence of law and religion
+* **Hist 7**: Roles of key groups in ancient Roman society (such as patricians, plebeians, women, slaves), including the influence of law and religion
  (ACDSEH038)
   * *examining the evidence of the social structure of Roman society (for example, the roles of patricians, plebeians, women and slaves in the city of Rome) and the idea of Republican virtue and its historical resonance*
-* **Geo**: Represent spatial distribution of different types of geographical phenomena by constructing appropriate maps at different scales that conform to cartographic conventions, using spatial technologies as appropriate (ACHGS050)
+* **Geo 7**: Represent spatial distribution of different types of geographical phenomena by constructing appropriate maps at different scales that conform to cartographic conventions, using spatial technologies as appropriate (ACHGS050)
   * *developing a map to show the spatial distribution of measures of the liveability of their own place, or a selected hydrological hazard in Australia and another region of the world*

 #### **Level 3**: visualise, sort, identify and describe symmetry, shapes and angles in the environment